techprimate/TPPDF/README.md

 This works the same way as HTML/CSS margin and padding works.
 Checkout w3schools.com [margin](http://www.w3schools.com/css/css_margin.asp) and [padding](http://www.w3schools.com/css/css_padding.asp)

-Next to the text color, you can also set the line color and the line width, whose use are obvious by their name.
+Next to the text color, you can also set the line color and the line width.

 The parameter drawCellBounds is a Boolean parameter, deciding if the cell bounds are drawn.
-The cell bounds are not the row/column grid of the table, but the lines between cell margin and cell padding. [w3Schools.com explains it](http://www.w3schools.com/css/css_boxmodel.asp)
+The cell bounds are not the row/column grid of the table, but the lines between cell margin and cell padding. [w3schools.com explains it](http://www.w3schools.com/css/css_boxmodel.asp)

 **Example:**